andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 If Velux really succeeds in eliminating 100% of its future greenhouse gas emissions, then the window manufacturer is definitely a climate-friendly company.
 But that doesn't mean that the company has become a "sustainable company" overnight.
 The company must also address other dimensions of sustainability in order to start calling itself sustainable.

 When a company sends out marketing communications about its green initiatives, there is always a danger that the company's brand is portrayed as more green than it really is.
-It is not always easy to distinguish between sustainability projects and greenwashing , i.e. empty green promises without substance behind the communication.
+It is not always easy to distinguish between sustainability projects and greenwashing, i.e. empty green promises without substance behind the communication.

 In the case of Velux, is this a real environmental initiative with significant impact, or is it greenwashing ?
 Only time will tell.